-Percy Lavon Julian ’20 was born on April 11, 1899 in Birmingham, Ala., one of six children.
+Percy Lavon Julian ’20 was born on April 11, 1899 in Montgomery, Ala., one of six children.
 His father, James Sumner Julian, a railroad mail clerk, and his mother, Elizabeth Lena Adams, a school teacher stressed education to their children.

 Percy attended elementary school in Birmingham and moved on to Montgomery, Alabama where he attended high school at the State Normal School for Negroes.
 Upon graduation in 1916, Julian applied to and was accepted into DePauw University in Greencastle, Indiana.
 At DePauw, he began as a probationary student, having to take higher level high school classes along with his freshman and sophomore course load.
 He proved himself well, going on to be named a member of the Sigma Xi honorary society as well as a Phi Beta Kappa member.
 Finally, upon graduation from DePauw in 1920, he was selected as the class valedictorian.
 Though at the top of his class, he was discouraged from seeking admission into graduate school because of potential racial sentiment on the part of future coworkers and employers.
 Instead, he took the advice of an advisor and took a position as a chemistry teacher at Fisk University, a Black college in Nashville, Tennessee.
 After two years at Fisk, Julian was awarded the Austin Fellowship in Chemistry and moved to the distinguished Harvard University in Cambridge, Massachusetts.
 Finally given an opportunity at graduate level work, Julian excelled.
 He achieved straight A's, finishing at the top of his class and receiving a Masters Degree in 1923.
 Even with this success, Julian was unable to obtain a position as a teaching assistant at any major universities because of the perception that white students would refuse to learn under a black instructor.
 Thus, he moved on to a teaching position at West Virginia State College for Negroes, though he would not find happiness in this situation.
 He left West Virginia and served as an associate professor of chemistry at Howard University in Washington, D.C. for two years.